-Genetics: According to several different studies, it is found that certain factors or inborn tendencies run in a family which makes a person respond abnormally to stress or certain foods, etc. and result in IBS.
+Genetics: According to several different studies, it is found that certain factors or inborn tendencies run in a family which make a person respond abnormally to stress or certain foods, etc., and result in IBS.

 Vitamin D Deficiency: Vitamin D deficiency is seen to be more common in people suffering from IBS.

 Conventional Medicines: In many patients, the IBS symptoms may get aggravated after the use of conventional medicines, such as steroids, antibiotics, anti-inflammatory drugs, etc.